-From Windows Vista, Microsoft added advanced Shrink Volume and Extend Volume in Disk Management snap-in, with which you can decrease and increase the size of an existing volume without reinstalling.
+From Windows Vista, Microsoft added advanced Shrink Volume and Extend Volume functionalities in Disk Management snap-in, with which you can decrease and increase the size of partitioned volume without reinstalling Operating System.
 Windows 10 inherited these functions, so you can resize volume in some part.
 However, many people feedback Extend Volume is grayed out in Windows 10 Disk Management when expanding a volume.

-Situations Extend Volume is greyed out
+Why Extend Volume greyed out in Windows 10

 1. Extend volume directly